ecerami/samtools_primer/README.md

 By default, wgsim therefore reads in a reference genome in the **FASTA** format, and generates simulated **paired-end** reads in the **FASTQ** format.

-If you specify the full *e. coli* genome, wgsim will generate simulated reads across the entire genome.
+If you specify the full [*e. coli* genome](https://raw.github.com/ecerami/samtools_primer/master/tutorial/genomes/NC_008253.fna), wgsim will generate simulated reads across the entire genome.
 However, for the tutorial, I chose to restrict the simulated reads to just the first 1,000 bases of the *e. coli* genome.
-To do so, I  extracted the first 1K bases of the *e. coli* genome, placed these within a new file:  `NC_008253_truncated.fna`, and ran:
+To do so, I  extracted the first 1K bases of the *e. coli* genome, placed these within a new file:  [NC_008253_truncated.fna](https://raw.github.com/ecerami/samtools_primer/master/tutorial/genomes/NC_008253_1K.fna), and ran:

 	wgsim -N1000 -S1 genomes/NC_008253_truncated.fna output/sim_reads.fq /dev/null